marcel-licence/esp32_midi_sampler/README.md

 MIDI should be connected to IO18  (you can modify the define MIDI_RX_PIN in config.h)

+AS5600 can be now used for scratching.
+To use it, set the define "AS5600_ENABLED" in config.h as active.
+The connection is defined below:
+- SDA: IO21
+- SCL: IO22
+Note: MIDI_RX_PIN changed from IO18 to IO19 on the ESP32 Audio Kit.
+In that case you can attach a 160x80 display but its connection will change to:
+- MOS: IO23
+- SCLK: IO18
+- CS: IO5
+- DC: IO0
+- RST -> should be connected to RST / EN of the ESP32

 A controller mapping can be found in z_config.ino.
 ---
 Keys can be used with only one IO by a little modification of the ESP32 Audio Kit (ref: https://youtu.be/r0af0DB1R68)
 - move R66-70 to R60-R64 (0 Ohm resistors, you can also put a solder bridge)